-authorised person means a person authorised under section 68 of the Act in relation to this licence.
+authorised person means a person authorised under section 68 of the Act by the licensee to operate radiocommunications devices under this licence.

-permanent establishment has the same meaning as:
+permanent establishment has the same meaning as in:

-- (a) if the licensee or authorised person (as appropriate) is a resident of a country or other jurisdiction with which Australia has an agreement, within the meaning of the International Tax Agreements Act 1953 that agreement; or - (b) in any other case the Income Tax Assessment Act 1997.
+- (a) if the licensee or authorised person (as appropriate) is a resident of a country or other jurisdiction with which Australia has an agreement within the meaning of the International Tax Agreements Act 1953 that agreement; or - (b) in any other case-the Income Tax Assessment Act 1997.